 I don’t like children using permanent markers because of the fumes from the ink, and eventually found that jumbo black crayons were the best choice for little children.
-The kids have to press hard to get really dark lines.
+The only drawback is that kids have to press hard to get really dark lines.

 The tissue paper colors always run a bit in these projects, some colors more than others but it all adds to the finished effect.